 Temple Sowerby, Penrith, Cumbria, CA10 1SP.
 Tel: 017683 61893

-There are a number of walks which enable visitors to take a gentle circular walk through the woodland and alongside the Crowdundle Beck.
-Features of the walk include a lovely pond and the old Acorn Bank Mill, which has recently been restored.
+Beyond the walls a network of paths lead through woodland and along the Crowdundle Beck, the woodland and the wild garden sloping down to the river are carpeted with a spectacular array of snowdrops followed by daffodils in the Spring, legacy of Dorothy Una Ratcliffe, “The Lady of a million daffodils” the donor of the property.
+Features of the walk include a lovely pond, the old Acorn Bank Mill, which has recently been restored and the remains of 19th and early 20th century gypsum mining.
 A public footpath along the beck passes under the Settle Carlisle Railway at Crowdundle Viaduct on its way to Newbiggin.

 The fine red sandstone house was once the local base for the Knights Templar, and has recently undergone renovation, with the west wing being converted to National Trust holiday flats.